 Please contact us for the current pricing.
 Remember that there is no mark-up for going through FRA.
 You never pay more than when you book directly with the lodge or outfitter.

 Travel Arrangements & Insurance

-Front Range Anglers will assist with airline tickets, hotels, transfers, and all travel logistics for trips to Kamchatka.
-Contact us at 877.935.2975 or 303.494.1375 or firstname.lastname@example.org for more details on airfare ticketing, travel services and trip insurance.
-FRA requires all anglers to have Medical Evacuation Insurance- we recommend Global Rescue, and we HIGHLY recommend Trip Cancellation/Interruption Insurance.
+Front Range Anglers will assist with airline tickets, hotels, transfers, and all travel logistics for trips to Christmas Island.
+Contact us at 877-935-2975 or [email protected] for more details on airfare ticketing, travel services, and trip insurance.
+FRA REQUIRES all anglers to have Medical Evacuation Insurance- we recommend Global Rescue, and we HIGHLY recommend Trip Cancellation/Interruption Insurance.

 Because many deposits and final payments for trip packages are non-refundable, it is highly recommended that you purchase trip insurance in the event that you have to cancel, postpone or reschedule your trip for any reason.
 Please be aware that this is the only way that we can assist you with compensation for a cancelled trip.
 For more information or for assistance in purchasing trip insurance, please contact us or visit our Travel Insurance page.